-Time and again, MOST parents tell us they are overwhelmingly pleased with the school they have been able to choose for their child.
-According to a 2016 survey of MOST parents, 93.4 percent are satisfied or highly satisfied with their child’s experiences at private school, and the top-three areas in which MOST parents have seen their children improve since attending private school are:
+Time and again, MOST parents tell us they are overwhelmingly pleased with the schools they have been able to choose for their children.
+According to a 2020 survey of MOST parents, 88.33% were satisfied or very satisfied with the way their children's schools provided education during the 2020 stay-at-home order, and the top-three reasons respondents said they chose their children's private schools are:

 As of the 2015-2016 school year, our students' average ACT score is slightly higher than the goal score of 20 set by the Shelby County Schools (SCS) for the year 2020.
 Using the highest score reported by MOST high school students for whom we have ACT information and who have taken the test since the 2011-2012 school year, the MOST Scholars' average ACT score is 20.1.
 SCS uses the score of at least a 20 as an indication of "college readiness."
 In 2014, only 11 percent of SCS students scored at this level, according to Seeding Success.
 Since MOST began requesting ACT scores, 55 percent of them have scored 20 or higher.

 In April 2013, the Friedman Foundation for Educational Choice published Win-Win Solution: The Empirical Evidence on School Vouchers, which reports that the 12 "gold-standard" studies conducted on voucher programs provide empirical evidence consistently showing vouchers improving outcomes for both participants and public schools.